aGotelli/EROLA_first_assignment_AG/README.md

 ##### <a name="CD-p"></a>The person component
 The person component is a ROS node written in C++.
 It contains a publisher, a subscriber and a service provider.
 The subscrive is for retrieve the current state of the [state machine](#CD-sm).
 The publisher is for publishing the command to the pet like robot.
 The command is published only if: the state machine is in the [Move](#SMD-MOVE) state and it has passed a specific amount of time from the last call.
-This time elapsed varies randomly in an interval given by the user in the [Launch file](#SA-MSG).
+This time elapsed varies randomly in an interval given by the user, setting the [related parameters](#MSG-P) in the launch file.
 Finally, the service provider has a callback function represented by the computational component: PointingGesture.
 This function simply simulate the person pointing a location first by generating a random 2D position, then by waiting some time, randomly chosen between 3 and 6 seconds.

 ##### <a name="CD-sm"></a>The state_machine component
 The state machine node is the heart of this simulation.
 It implements a state machine from the template of smach.
 The state machine offers three behaviors for the robot: [Move](#SMD-MOVE), [Play](#SMD-PLAY) and [Rest](#SMD-REST).
 Each behavior is implemented in the homonymous class.
 The class has only a constructor, where all the members are initialized and a member function execute().
 In this last function the features for the corresponding behavior are implemented.

-## <a name="SA-MSG"></a>The Messages and parameters
+## <a name="SA-MSG"></a>The Messages and Parameters
+This package has some custom messages, services and parameters which are described in the following.

+### <a name="MSG-MSG"></a>The Messages
 The messages defined in this project are the following:
   * PersonCalling: is a message containing a string and a geometry_msgs Pose.
 It contains the command the person has given in the string and the position of the person in the geometry message.